 In addition, ADS works closely with the AIA on the International Rocketry Challenge, organising the annual event at the Paris and Farnborough Airshows, and promoting participation from schools on both sides of the Atlantic.

-ADS partners with its subsidiary, at Farnborough International Airshow, to deliver a range of activities.
-From hosting Government delegations to showcasing R&D via the Innovation Zone, through to offering members exclusive access to facilities and organising Futures Day.
+Farnborough International is a wholly-owned subsidiary of ADS Group Limited.
+ADS partners with Farnborough International to deliver a range of activities at Farnborough International Airshow, from hosting Government delegations to showcasing R&D via the Innovation Zone, through to offering members exclusive access to facilities and organising Futures Day.

 The International Civil Aviation Organisation (ICAO) is the specialised agency of the United Nations that deals with Civil Aviation.
 As part of the International Coordinating Council of Aerospace Industries Associations (ICCAIA) delegation, ADS is involved as a member of Working Group 2 of ICAO’s environmental committee, CAEP, which focuses on airports and operations, as well as co-leading the task group identifying “Operational Opportunities to Reduce Aircraft Noise”.